Garden Design Cost

 Cons

-• ✖ It can still be a bit challenging to pull off if a garden is especially small
+• ✖ It can be challenging to pull off in a small garden

-Some homeowners like to encourage nature into their garden, and some more than others.
+Some homeowners like to encourage nature into their garden

 For a garden that is especially wildlife-friendly, installing structures like water features, hedgehog boxes, log piles, and bee hotels can quickly turn your garden into a mini jungle.